This article describes the activation and configuration process specifically for network licenses.

 Additional License Management Tools

-The License Tool allows the user to do several things, like activating or transfering license, but some additional options are available to check the license status, monitor license usage, or limit who can access the license.
+The License Tool allows the user to do several things, like activating or transferring license, but some additional options are available to check the license status, monitor license usage, or limit who can access the license.
 In either Windows or Linux machines, these additional tools can be accessed by opening a web browser and entering this address:

-Here, users can use the links on the left to check the status and validity of all licenses available on the current computer, check the access log to monitor usage, and use the Configuration tools to specifically instruct a machine to actively seek or block connections for specific IP addresses.
+Here, users can use the links on the left to check the status and validity of all licenses available on the current computer, check the access log to monitor usage, and use the Configuration tools to instruct a machine to actively seek or block connections for specific IP addresses.